pokle/js-http-combinators/README.md

 # js-http-combinators

-An experiment to see if a functiona combinator DSL works for javascript http server handlers
+An experiment to see if functional combinators make a pretty HTTP handler DSL